kubernetes/website/content/en/docs/concepts/configuration/secret.md

 Kubernetes Secrets let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
-Storing confidential information in a Secret is safer and more flexible than putting it verbatim in a
+Storing confidential information in a Secret is safer and more flexible than putting it exactly as is in a
 {{< glossary_tooltip term_id="pod" >}} definition or in a {{< glossary_tooltip text="container image" term_id="image" >}}.
 See [Secrets design document](https://git.k8s.io/community/contributors/design-proposals/auth/secrets.md) for more information.

 {{% /capture %}}